 Particles can vary widely in size and composition.
-Particles larger than about 30 μm (a μm is a "micrometre", or one thousandth of a millimetre) fall rapidly under gravity and those larger than about 100 μm fall out of the atmosphere so rapidly they are not usually considered.
-At the other end of the size scale, particles less than a tenth of a μm are so small they do not fall under gravity appreciably, but coagulate to form larger particles that are then removed from the atmosphere.
+Particles larger than about 30 μ m (a μ m is a "micrometre", or one thousandth of a millimetre) fall rapidly under gravity and those larger than about 100 μ m fall out of the atmosphere so rapidly they are not usually considered.
+At the other end of the size scale, particles less than a tenth of a μ m are so small they do not fall under gravity appreciably, but coagulate to form larger particles that are then removed from the atmosphere.

 The US PM{10} standard was a monitoring standard designed to measure the mass of particles less than 10 μ m in size (more strictly, particles that pass through a size selective inlet with a 50% efficiency cut-off at 10 μ m aerodynamic diameter).
 This corresponds to the International Standards Organisation thoracic convention for classifying those particles likely to be inhaled into the thoracic region of the respiratory tract.
 The epidemiological evidence of the effects of particulates shows good correlation in the UK between PM{10} concentrations and mortality or morbidity (EPAQS 1995, 2001).
 Therefore PM{10} has become the generally accepted measure of particulate material in the atmosphere in the UK and in Europe.
 There is also an increasing interest in the correlation between $PM{2.5}$ and health indicators, and it may be that $PM{2.5}$ is used as a primary metric in the future.
-PM{10} measurements have been made in the UK for a number of years (see http://www.airquality.co.uk/archive/index.php) and their emissions have been included in the NAEI since 1995.
+PM{10} measurements have been made in the UK for a number of years (see www.airquality.co.uk/archive/index.php).